MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/attachment-annotation-files.md

 |7|`25165824`|`4194304`|`704546`|

 > [!NOTE]
-> The `BlockLength` value can be constant.
-For example, it isn't required to be adjusted for the last request in the example above where the actual size of the last block downloaded was `704546`bytes.
+> The requested `BlockLength` value can be constant.
+For example, it isn't required to be adjusted for the last request in the example above where only `704546` bytes remained.

 **Response**